Tips for Writing a Family History Book

 You may want to include a family tree or genealogy chart.

 Make your book relatable.
-Highlight not only what seems novel and different—like someone riding to work on horseback—but also the certain aspects of the human experience which are universal and transcend time.
-Love, loss, adventure, pain and struggle, holiday celebrations.
+Highlight not only what seems novel and different—like someone riding to work on horseback—but also the aspects of the human experience which are universal and transcend time, things like love, loss, adventure, pain and struggle, and holiday celebrations.

 Help your reader understand the times in which people lived.
 Some examples: Who was president then?
 What was the population of New York City when they arrived there?
-How much did the average loaf of bread or the average gallon of fuel cost?
+How much did a loaf of bread or a gallon of fuel cost?
 What was the town known for then?

 You might include a section with family recipes.